 During the last weekend in February, I had the honor of attending L’Aventure Winery’s unveiling of the 2008 vintage.
 I joined Club L’Aventure last year on my birthday and have developed such a passion for these wines, I was waiting to taste the new vintage like a little kid waiting for Santa to arrive.
 I wasn’t going to let torrential downpours and hurricane-like winds stop me from getting up to Paso Robles.
 More on that later.

 L’Aventure is very near and dear to my heart.
 The Optimus blend is the single wine that turned me from a casual wine drinker to someone who truly appreciates and understands incredible wine.
 Flash back to very early 2005.
-I was at a wine tasting in Los Angeles called “The Best Wines for $20 or Less”.
+I was at a Learn About Wine tasting in Los Angeles called “The Best Wines for $20 or Less”.
 As I meandered my way from table to table, tasting a lot of better than average, relatively inexpensive wines, I came across a man who poured me the wine that changed my life.

 He actually wasn’t even representing L’Aventure.
 In fact, I don’t really recall which winery he was representing, but I tasted his wines and they were pretty good.
 Nothing special, but not bad.
 We started chatting about my favorite wines of the night, etc, etc and then…he reached into a bag behind him and said “you really need to try this.
 Just keep it quiet… it’s from my personal collection.”
 My new friend pulled out a bottle of 2002 L’Aventure Optimus and poured a little into my tasting glass.
 I smelled it (wow…incredible.
 So much more complex than any wine I’d experienced).
 I tasted it (unreal).
 I literally stood there and savored every little bit of berry, spice, cassis and minerality I was tasting.
 This wine was unlike anything I’d ever tried.